Dickville School - Where was it?

 On December 7th, 2007 a video was made of Richard Walter Mills touring the park with Ranger Ron Anundson.
 Mr. Mills attended the Dickville School.
 Mr. Mills indicated the school site was on the south side of the old ferry road near the turn toward Badin.
 He recalled a spring that the children drank from.
 Mr. Mills also mentions a church on the north side of the ferry road.

-The pond was built by the CCC to supply water to the swimming pool.
-I believe the location for the pond was chosen in part because of the spring used by the school.
+Around 1940 a pond was built by the CCC ( Civilian Conservation Corps ) to supply water to the park swimming pool.
+I believe the location for the pond was chosen in part because of a spring.
+This would have been the same spring used by the Dickville school.

 Some reports indicate the Dickville School sat across the old Ferry Road from the junction with the road/path from Badin.
 It is important to remember that the road from Badin has evolved over time.
 There have been at least two branches of the road coming from Badin.